microsoft/pxt-microbit/PSIM_SPEC.md

 - Create a test framework that allows us to program against the microbits in the PSIM.
 This includes APIs for
   - creating a new microbit and naming it (same API as for PSIM toolbar button)
-  - send a CODAL event to the named microbit (the EventBus for the particular sim)
-  - intercept all microbit outputs (not clear how we do this yet; may need to instrument simulator thunks and send messages out of iframe; could probably use compiler support to do this automagically for everything that has a shim annotation)
+  - send a CODAL event to the named microbit (the EventBus for the particular sim) X intercept all microbit outputs (not clear how we do this yet; may need to instrument simulator thunks and send messages out of iframe; could probably use compiler support to do this automagically for everything that has a shim annotation)
 - Allow multiple MakeCode programs to be loaded into the PSIM